Skip to content

 (5) He should check the purchase invoices pertaining to a few weeks at the close of the financial period.

 (6) The correctness of liabilities depends upon the correctness of purchases.
-Hence, he should compare the percentage of gross profit to purchases with that of the previous year to verify the correctness of purchase.
+Hence, he should compare the percentage of gross profit to purchases with that of the previous year to verify the correctness of purchases.

 (b) Liabilities in respect of Loans